ncatlab/nlab-content/pages/683.md

   G
   \,.
 $$
 To see this, we compute using the above prescription by finding a weakly equivalent pullback diagram such that one of its morphisms is a fibration.
-This is achived in particular by the [[generalized universal bundle]]
+This is achieved in particular by the [[generalized universal bundle]]
 $pt \stackrel{\simeq}{\to} \mathbf{E}G \to\gt \mathbf{B}G$, where $\mathbf{E}G$ is the [[action groupoid]] $G//G$ of $G$
 acting on itself by multiplication from one side.
 So we have a weak equivalence of pullback diagrams
 $$